avicos/Incubyte-assessment/README.md

 ## Features

-- Supports addition of numbers separated by commas, newlines, or semicolons.
+- Supports addition of numbers separated by commas, newlines, or custom delimitors.
 - Throws an error if negative numbers are provided.

 ## Installation